-2.3 Identifying Dangerous, Affected or Insanitary Buildings
+6 Identifying Dangerous, Affected and Insanitary Buildings

-2.3.1 The Council will:
+6.1 The Council will:

-- Take a passive approach to identification of buildings. - Actively respond to and investigate all buildings complaints received. - Identify from these investigations any buildings that are dangerous, affected or insanitary. - For dangerous buildings, inform the owner(s) and occupier of the building to take action to reduce or remove the danger, as is required by Section 124 and 125 of the Act; (and liaise with the New Zealand Fire Service when Council deems it is appropriate, in accordance with Section 121 (2) of the Act). - For insanitary buildings, inform the owner(s) of the building to take action to prevent the building from remaining insanitary as is required by Section 124 and 125 of the Act (and liaise with the Medical Officer of Health when required to assess whether the occupants may be neglected or infirm).

-2.3.2 For affected buildings, inform the owner(s) of the building only when restricting entry to the building.
+- Take a passive approach to identification of buildings. - Actively respond to and investigate all buildings complaints received. - Identify from these investigations any buildings that are dangerous, affected and insanitary. - For dangerous buildings, inform the owner(s) and occupier of the building to take action to reduce or remove the danger, as is required by Section 124 and 125 of the Act; (and liaise with Fire and Emergency New Zealand when Council deems it is appropriate, in accordance with Section 121 (2) of the Act). - For insanitary buildings, inform the owner(s) of the building to take action to prevent the building from remaining insanitary as is required by Section 124 and 125 of the Act (and liaise with the Medical Officer of Health when required to assess whether the occupants may be neglected or infirm). - 6.2 For affected buildings, inform the owner(s) of the building only when restricting entry to the building.

-2.4 Assessment criteria
+7 Assessment criteria

-2.4.1 The Council will assess dangerous, affected or insanitary buildings in accordance with the Act and established case law, as well as the building code.
+7.1.1 The Council will assess dangerous, affected and insanitary buildings in accordance with the Act and established case law, as well as the building code.

-2.4.2 The Council will:
+7.2 The Council will:

 - Investigate as to whether the building is occupied. - Assess the use to which the building is put. - Assess whether the dangerous or insanitary conditions pose a reasonable probability of danger to occupants or visitors, or to the health of any occupants of the building.
-Upon the determination that a building or dam is dangerous assess whether the dangerous building or dangerous dam pose a reasonable probability of danger to occupants or visitors of any adjacent, adjoining or nearby buildings. - 2.4.3 Considerations as to dangerous assessment where a building is either occupied or not may include: - Structural collapse. - Loose materials/connections. - Overcrowding. - Use which is not fit for purpose. - Seeking advice from New Zealand Fire Service3 - 2.4.4 Considerations as to insanitary assessment where a building is occupied may include: - Adequate sanitary facilities for the use. - Adequate drinking water. - Separation of use for kitchen and other sanitary facilities. - Likelihood of moisture penetration. - Natural disaster. - Defects in roof and walls/poor maintenance/occupant misuse. - The degree to which the building is offensive to adjacent and nearby properties. - 2.4.5 A building will be deemed to be an affected building if it is adjacent, adjoining or nearby a building which Council has assessed as being a dangerous building or a dam which Horizons Regional Council has by writing notified Council that it is deemed to be a dangerous dam pursuant to section 153 of the Act (Meaning of dangerous dam).
+Upon the determination that a building or dam is dangerous assess whether the dangerous building or dangerous dam pose a reasonable probability of danger to occupants or visitors of any adjacent, adjoining or nearby buildings. - 7.3 Considerations that Council may take into account when deciding if a dangerous building can continue to be occupied or not include: - Risk of structural collapse. - Presence of loose materials/connections. - Presence of overcrowding. - Use which is not fit for purpose. - Advice sought from Fire and Emergency New Zealand 3 - Risk of life safety features detailed on building compliance being inoperative. - Risk of an activity within the building compromising the safety of other users.